victoria-klein/victoria-klein.github.io/_publications/efficient-equivariant-learninig-using-algebraic-invariant-theory.md

 permalink: /publication/efficient-equivariant-learninig-using-algebraic-invariant-theory
 authors: Victoria Klein, Jeroen Lamb, Kevin Webster
 author_profile: true
-date: false
+date: 2024-05-01
-venue: false
+venue: "Pre-print coming soon on Arxiv.
+Currently under review."
 ---

-Pre-print coming soon on Arxiv.
-Currently under review.

 **Abstract**: We exploit algebraic invariant theory to provide a natural structure to equivariant learning algorithms.
 In particular, this avoids repeated averaging over group orbits, which is a common inefficiency in existing equivariant learning implementations.
 Invariant theory provides a flexible and universal theoretical framework for equivariant learning without the need for architectures tailored to specific groups.
 We provide a Python package to calculate algebraic generators for equivariant functions, which underpin practical implementations of this framework, and demonstrate the efficiency of our approach in the context of equivariant neural fields.